 Pendle Hill has been a sacred place for healing for four siblings.
 Separated in pairs at an early age by divorce, they grew up in separate regions of the country, eventually coming together for a retreat at Pendle Hill to strengthen their bonds with each other as adults.
 And they have been returning every year for the past six years because Pendle Hill played such a significant part in their healing journey together.

 Of course, you don’t need a particular project or family event to justify taking time away at Pendle Hill.
 The benefits of disengaging from one’s daily routine to refresh one’s spirit, experience new perspectives, and find new inspiration are reasons enough to make an individual retreat here.
 That’s why scores of people annually choose Pendle Hill as their retreat home.

-If you have not already done so, please consider making your donation to the 2017-2018 Annual Fund on or before the end of our fiscal year, this Friday, August 31, and help us continue to provide sanctuary for rest, renewal, and growth.
+If you have not already done so, please consider making your donation to the Annual Fund, and help us continue to provide sanctuary for rest, renewal, and growth.